 The Committee developed research, informed, and encouraged public debate on the results, and contributed to evidence based public policy discussion and reform.
-In particular, the Committee has developed and focused on 6 priority areas which drive its research, publications and media activities.
+In particular, the Committee has developed and focused on six priority areas that drive its research, publications and media activities.